Theomyrm/Theomyrm/README.md

 I have some experience with:

-C#: I know the basics, know how to declare variables, make functions, classes, but Unity oriented: not on other environment.
+C#: I know the basics, the logic of OOL (Object Oriented Lenguages).

 Python: This is the language which I have more experience with.
 I have experience using qiskit for quantum computing, turtle for making graphics, matplotlib, numpy, pandas, etc.